Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

 Find out more about how to read your energy bill, with our handy step-by-step guide.

-Your bills can be based on predictions of how much you’ll use, rather than meter readings.
-In this case, you can take meter readings yourself, to see if they’re different to the estimates.
-And if you make sure your bills are accurate, rather than estimated, find out how a smart meter could give you greater control over your gas and electricity.
+Your bills might be based on predictions of how much energy you’ll use, rather than meter readings.
+You can take meter readings yourself, to make your bills more accurate.

-Debit means your balance has gone below zero.
-This might be because your energy use has gone up and your Direct Debit payments aren't high enough to cover it.
-If we think we need to increase your Direct Debit payment, we will let you know.
+Debit means there’s a balance to pay on your account.
+This might be because your energy use has gone up, and your Direct Debit payments aren't high enough to cover it.
+If we need to increase your Direct Debit payments, we’ll let you know.

-If your balance is in credit , it means you’ve got some money in your balance.
-It’s usually a good idea to be in a bit of credit as your energy use can go up over the winter months.
+If your balance is in credit, it means there’s some extra money in your account.
+This credit can be used during the winter months, when your energy use usually goes up.
 We make sure you’re paying the right amount each month to spread your energy costs over the whole year.

-Another option is to have a prepayment meter installed.
-You can pay off any negative balance gradually, while paying for your current energy use too.
+Another option is to have a Pay As You Go meter installed.
+You can pay off any balance gradually, while paying for your current energy use too.

-If you pay by Direct Debit and have an online account, you can download and print them from your online account.
-Choose this option by going to 'Billing history' on the side navigation panel, then select the 'Download this bill' link.
-To see your previous bills, select the 'View billing history' link.
+If you have an online account, you can download and print your bills from your online account.
+Choose this option by going to 'Billing history' on the side navigation panel, then click the 'Download this bill' link.
+To see your past bills, click 'View billing history'.

-We understand that the billing process can be confusing sometimes – so if you still need a hand, don’t hesitate to get in touch.
+If you still need support with billing, please get in touch.
 There’s more help available in the OVO Forum.
-And if you don't find the answers you need, feel free to ask a question, and one of our forum users will be happy to help!
+If you don't find the answers you need, ask a question and one of our forum users will help.

 Can’t find an answer?
 Try asking our helpful OVO community.